juankat82/japanese/README.md

 # japanese
-A KOTLIN AND FOR ANDROID little dictionary-like, matching game to learn vocabulary in japanese using romaji (japanese to spanish)
+A KOTLIN AND FOR ANDROID little dictionary-like, matching game to learn vocabulary in japanese using romaji (japanese to spanish).
+I USE SPANISH ON THE APP BUT ITS ACTUALLY A WORD-MATCHING APP

 Its a game where you add a word (i entered a small amount of spanish words) to translate into japanese (using latin letters, romaji) and a meaning for that word.